 ClimateADAPT could extract sector specific recommendations on adaptation options from its rich database of case studies, reports and toolsets.
 A stronger coordination between the CCIV report and ClimateADAPT could be part of future ETC/CCA activities.

-For sectors which are covered by specific EEA reports on climate change (e.g. energy, transport), key information on impacts, vulnerabilities, risks as well as adaptation demand and options could be extracted from these reports reducing the need for descriptive information and detailed examination of primary sources.
+For sectors which are covered by specific EEA reports on climate change (e.g. energy, agriculture, transport), key information on impacts, vulnerabilities, risks as well as adaptation demand and options could be extracted from these reports reducing the need for descriptive information and detailed examination of primary sources.
 The structure of the latest EEA report on climate change impact on energy could be seen as a good example for a report which allows to extract information for the EEA CCIV report.